eugenia1984/english/glossary.md

 - **inactive** is used to describe a state of not being active or engaged in physical movement.
 It can refer to a lack of physical activity or any kind of action.

+- **it is true**: is used to confirm or agree with what someone else said.
+It means that something is correct or factual.

 ---

 ## <img width="28" height="28" src="https://img.icons8.com/emoji/28/united-kingdom-emoji.png" alt="united-kingdom-emoji"/> K